ecristal/jamieson_daphne_V2_DUNE_fork/README.md

 #### Trigger Condition

-In this example code the trigger condition is defined simply as three consecutive samples > 10% over baseline.
+In this example code the user supplies the threshold value, which is relative to the automatic baseline.
+Thus the trigger condition is defined simply as three consecutive samples over (baseline + threshold).
 Once a trigger condition is satisfied, the STC module waits for 64 clock cycles, then grabs the next 1024 samples (including 64 pre-trigger samples), forms an output frame around this data, and stores this frame in a FIFO.
 This FIFO is deep enough to store ~8.9 events.

 #### Re-trigger Capability